SplitSplice/splitsplice.github.io/README.md

 # IMPORTANT

-The main page (root index.html) was created by JustACoder for me (SplitSplice).
-This site is heavily based off of guns.lol.
+The main page (root index.html) was (mostly) created by JustACoder for me (SplitSplice).
+I only edited it.
+The main page is heavily based off of guns.lol.